-Your daughter is now stepping out of the terrible twos and into the awesome threes and fours.
-In this stage of your kid’s development, she is staring to make friends and build relationships, she is learning to interact with other people outside the family (like playmates, teachers, peers, day-care staff, etc.) and is also beginning to express feelings, needs, likes, and dislikes with her newly discovered language skills.
-This communication is slowly, but surely, building your little girl’s personality and setting the base for future relationships, communication style, and sense of self.
+Your little one is now stepping out of the terrible twos and into the awesome threes and fours.
+In this stage of your kid’s development, they are staring to make friends and build relationships, the are learning to interact with other people outside the family (like playmates, teachers, peers, day-care staff, etc.) and are also beginning to express feelings, needs, likes, and dislikes with their newly discovered language skills.
+This communication is slowly, but surely, building your little one’s personality and setting the base for future relationships, communication style, and sense of self.

 All communication can be thought of as a channel that goes both ways: not only the receiver end of the message is getting something!
-In every communication, the person speaking also gets an implicit message about what he or she is saying.
+In every communication, the person speaking also gets an implicit message about what they are saying.
 This message is conveyed by the listeners body language, attunement, and feedback or lack thereof.
-When you use active listening, your child gets the message back that what she is saying is important, and that you are receptive to what she is expressing.
+When you use active listening, your child gets the message back that what they are saying is important, and that you are receptive to what they are expressing.

-Active listening can help your daughter better understand her feelings, and it fosters a warm and nurturing relationship between the two of you, while also boosting your girl’s sense of worth and self-confidence.
+Active listening can help your child better understand their feelings, and it fosters a warm and nurturing relationship between the two of you, while also boosting your child’s sense of worth and self-confidence.
 Here are some recommendations on how to become an active listener with your child:

 - Encourage your child to keep talking.
-You can interact with the story, while avoiding interrupting, criticizing, or hurrying her up.
+You can interact with the story, while avoiding interrupting, criticizing, or hurrying them up.